deepakm925/Data-and-ML-Engineering-in-Google-Cloud-Platform/Creating-an-Analytics-Pipeline-using-Trifacta-Dataprep/README.md

 - Explore dataset quality with Cloud Dataprep
 - Create a data transformation pipeline with Cloud Dataprep
 - Schedule transformation jobs outputs to BigQuery

+# (CURRENTLY IN DEVELOPMENT, MORE CONTENT COMING SOON!)